rhjddjdbc/vaultx/README.md

-Sure!
-Here's the README with corrected spelling and grammar:

----

 # VaultX - Secure Password Manager

 VaultX is a command-line-based password manager designed to securely store, manage, and retrieve passwords.
 It uses strong encryption and integrates with the **Have I Been Pwned** (HIBP) API to check if a password has been involved in any known data breaches.
 VaultX is implemented in Bash and requires minimal dependencies to function.